Angie Mattson Stegall is an Executive Wayfinder (Business and Life Coach) and an award-winning author of five books.

 As a five time published author, Angie won the 2014 Women’s Business Award (author category) at the fifth annual Women’s Business Conference and was a Founding Member of the Brevard Authors Guild.
 She also received the coveted “5 Star Award” from in the 2016 Authors Talk About It independent book awards for her fourth book, Make Some Room: Powerful Life Lessons Inspired by an Epic 16 day Colorado River Rafting Trip through Grand Canyon.

-Angie and her husband live to travel and love immersive experiences, like taking a private 16-day Colorado River rafting trip through Grand Canyon and spending 13 days on a self-supported rafting adventure covering all 149 miles of the French Broad River through North Carolina and into Tennessee.
+Angie and her husband live to travel and love immersive experiences, like taking a private 16-day Colorado River rafting trip through Grand Canyon and spending 13 days on a self-supported rafting adventure covering all 149 miles of the French Broad River through North Carolina and into Tennessee, and more recently kayaking 340 miles from the Atlantic Ocean, up the St. Mary’s River in Georgia, crossing the Okefenokee Swamp, and paddling the entire Suwanee River to the Gulf of Mexico.

-In 2016 they completed a 6,000 mile road trip to see Glacier, Yellowstone, and the Badlands National Parks and Devil’s Tower National Monument.
+In 2016, she and her husband completed a 6,000 mile road trip to see Glacier, Yellowstone, and the Badlands National Parks and Devil’s Tower National Monument.

 Between 2017 and 2019, they traveled over 20,000 miles back and forth across the country in their Class A motorhome, visiting places like the Rocky Mountains, Zion National Park, Bryce Canyon NP, Capitol Reef National Monument, the Kenai Peninsula of Alaska, Liard Hot Springs in British Columbia, Joshua Tree National Park, The Petrified Forest National Park, and the Civil Rights Museum in Birmingham, Alabama.
 They lived for several months in the middle of a national forest in Alaska and on Bureau of Land Management Land in Escalante, Utah.